Master of Arts in Liberal Studies

-MALS students are expected to perform at the graduate level and to earn grades of B- or better in all their courses.
-Work completed at a level below B- is considered unsatisfactory.
+MALS students are expected to perform at the graduate level and to earn grades of B– or better in all their courses.
 The grade of C is allowed for students who complete a course with credit, but whose work was unsatisfactory.
-The F grade designates failure.
-Students are eligible for an incomplete grade with the same constraints applicable to undergraduate students.
-For the degree paper, B- is the lowest passing grade.
+The grade of F designates failure.
+Students are eligible for an incomplete grade with the same constraints applicable to undergraduate students, with the exception of the degree paper.
+For the degree paper, B– is the lowest passing grade.

 Graduate courses are open only to students who have been admitted to the MALS program.
 They are not open to general auditors or to undergraduate Reed students.
 Students currently enrolled in the MALS program are eligible to audit undergraduate courses and should follow the guidelines outlined in the section on auditors in the admission section of this catalog (under “Special Admission Groups”).

 The Committee on Graduate Studies will consider applications from Reed MALS graduates who wish to audit a specific graduate course.
 Graduates must submit an audit application to the committee no later than 30 days before the start of the desired term.
 The committee will consider the auditor’s statement of interest, instructor approval, and space availability in granting admission to the course.
 MALS graduates may audit no more than one course per year.